doyougnu/hs-opt-handbook.github.io/src/Case_Studies/cardano-regression.rst

    See :ref:`Unfoldings <Reading Core>` in the Reading Core chapter.
 For our purposes, unless stated otherwise all Core will be generated with ``-ddump-simpl`` and no suppression flags.
-This is purposefully done to show what Core in a real project can look like.
+This is purposefully done to show what Core in a real project can look like and to help train your eye to make sense of the noisy output.

 On |old| the Core is slightly different: